 Methodology: The making of our lists

 But let’s face it, this is a team of wonky people who are surrounded by this research day-in and day-out.
-We also wanted to get input from a cross-spectrum of Americans about what they value in the communities they live in, and the communities they would consider someday moving to.
-We wanted to know, essentially, what do you think makes a great place to live.
+We also wanted to get input from a cross-section of Americans about what they value in the communities they live in, and the communities they would consider moving to someday.

-So we asked.
-Livability again partnered with the leading global market research firms, Ipsos Public Affairs, to survey 2,000 American adults about what factors are most important in creating a best place.
-This isn’t a popularity contest.
-We don’t ask them to rate/rank specific cities, but rather we use this survey to weight the other data we analyze in the ranking.
+Livability again partnered with Ipsos, a leading global market research firm to survey more than 2,000 American adults about what factors are most important in creating a best place.
+We use this survey to determine how much weight to give to each data point.
 If the survey shows that health care and affordable housing are more important than transportation and amenities, we weight each section accordingly.

 As we’re fielding the survey, we are also working with our data partners to update and augment our data.
 Each year the methodology shifts slightly as new data sources become available or research shows that we should emphasize or balance out one of our eight categories.